 But then something happened: I went to college.
 You would think that this would actually have been a great boon to my development, as I went to a wonderful institution where I studied English under some of the leading professors of the subject, and took creative writing classes with world-renowned authors like Russell Banks and Joyce Carol Oates.
 Instead my work went downhill.
-It became tortured and self-involved, and what I produced was little more than the results of me working out my issues on the page – that is, when I bothered to put in the effort at all.
+It became tortured and self-involved, and what I produced was little more than me working out my issues on the page – that is, when I bothered to put in the effort at all.
 And while there’s nothing wrong with employing writing for therapeutic purposes (in point of fact, it can be quite beneficial), by no means does it inspire one to want to write more.
 And it most certainly does not lead to great literature.

-Which brings me to the second contributing factor that led to my eventually stepping away from the keyboard: after a dozen years of ravenously consuming almost every fantasy novel I could get my hands on, during my college years I gradually found myself beginning to look down on the genre.
+Which brings me to the second contributing factor that led to my eventually stepping away from the keyboard: after a dozen years of ravenously consuming almost every fantasy novel I could find, during my college years I gradually found myself beginning to look down on the genre.
 The process was slow and it happened subconsciously, but it was inexorable – and inevitable – nonetheless: after all, when you spend four years in the ivory-est of towers, you cannot help but observe what is considered to be in the canon, and what is not.
 And while it is never stated explicitly, you learn that no fantasy novel is considered “great” – unless perhaps it does an end run around the rules and achieves that status under the guise of children’s literature.
 So, while I was still spending my own time in the fantasy aisle on the lookout for Robert Jordan’s next book, in class I was being trained that if I wanted to write anything worthy of respect, it could not be in my favorite genre.

-I wrote, the more it became my priority.
+done.
+The more I wrote, the more it became my priority.
 Eventually I stopped working so hard at my career in the hopes that I might someday have an opportunity to devote more time to writing, and instead I refocused that career, freeing up the hours necessary to devote more time to writing today.